photm5/botstrats/doc/concept.md

 * Sits between CS and SV
 * Implemented using netcat, tee and named pipes
-* Filters out informations to send to the UI
+* Filters out informations to send to the VI